ARTICLE I: NAME

 The Association will be organized by the Board of Directors through committees, task forces, affiliated bodies, and other working groups to fulfill the mission of the association.

-ARTICLE XI: CHIEF EXECUTIVE DIRECTOR
+ARTICLE XI: CHIEF EXECUTIVE OFFICER

 A Chief Executive Officer shall be employed by and be responsible to the Board of Directors.
 The Chief Executive Officer shall manage the business and activities of the association including managing and directing all operations, programs, activities, and affairs of the Association.